 Spinal stenosis is a common cause of back pain that results from age-related degeneration or arthritis.
-The expert team at Tarpon Interventional Pain & Spine Care offers a variety of treatments for spinal stenosis at their offices in West Plano, North Plano, and Addison, Texas.
+The expert team at Tarpon Interventional Pain & Spine Care offers a variety of treatments for spinal stenosis at their offices in West Plano and North Plano, Texas.
 To find relief from spinal stenosis, schedule an appointment online or by phone today.

 Spinal stenosis happens when increasing age or degenerative conditions such as arthritis cause the bones in your spine to change shape and become narrow.
 This narrowing of the spinal canal puts pressure on your spinal cord and nerve roots, which may cause pain, numbness, and weakness in your lower back and legs.